-For general information about public works contracting, purchases, and service contracts, see our extensive series on Purchasing and Contracting.
+For general information about public works contracting, purchases, and service contracts, see our series on Purchasing and Contracting.

 To see your specific statutory bid limits and competitive bidding requirements for any kind of project, use our Find Your Contracting Requirements tool.
 Select your project type, then select “port district.”
 Note: This tool only shows your statutory requirements.
-Your district may have adopted its own, more stringent policies, so always consult your local policies and legal counsel.
+Your district may have adopted its own more stringent policies, so always consult your local policies and legal counsel.

 Personal Services Contracting

 In 2008, the state legislature adopted legislation establishing requirements for personal services contracting by port districts (chapter 53.19 RCW).
-The legislation also required MRSC, in cooperation with WPPA, to develop guidelines for the effective and efficient management of personal services contracts.
+The legislation also required MRSC, in cooperation with WPPA, to develop guidelines for the effective management of personal services contracts.

 Small Public Works Rosters

 Port districts are authorized to use a small works roster process for smaller public works contracts.
 For more information, see our page on Small Public Works Rosters or download our Small Works Roster publication.

 MRSC provides its own roster service for local governments across Washington, connecting hundreds of local governments – including many port districts – to thousands of businesses for public works, consulting services, and purchases.
 To sign up or learn more, visit MRSC Rosters.